leeky/Bloody-CMS/README.md

 Next up run the Heroku command to create a new app.

     $ heroku create

+Now because we are using Rails 3.1 which has a new assets pipeline that's not fully supported by Heroku, we will have to precompile and commit our assets.

+    $ rake assets:precompile
+    $ git add public/assets/*
+		$ git commit -m "Compiled assets"

 Now push your app to Heroku.